 Counseling at Penn State Harrisburg is...

 - Provided by credentialed professionals.
-Our staff currently includes a mix of Psychologist, Certified Alcohol and Drug Counselor, Licensed Professional Counselors, Consulting Psychiatrist, Staff Counselor, and graduate practicum student.
+Our staff is a multi-disciplinary team that consists of Psychologists, Certified Alcohol and Drug Counselors, Licensed Professional Counselors and Social Workers, Staff Counselors, graduate practicum and intern students, and a Consulting Psychiatrist.

 - Confidential.
 We follow strict legal and ethical guidelines regarding confidentiality.